udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/05_GHL_AUTOMATION.md

 If anything changes or you have questions down the road, I'm here.

-In the meantime, I'll send you our monthly newsletter with Louisiana marketing tips (free, no spam).
+In the meantime, I'll send you our monthly newsletter with Louisiana automation insights and AI updates (free, no spam).
 Want to stay on the list?

 [Yes, Keep Me Subscribed] [No, Unsubscribe]